 Empathy – the ability to understand and share the feelings of another person – is also key in sales.
 It allows you to build trust with potential customers.
 Intuition – the ability to understand by instinct, not by conscious reasoning – is another important skill for salespeople.

 You need to be able to sense when someone is interested in what you’re selling, or when they’re trying to brush you off.
 Being afraid of tough conversations will only hold you back in sales.
 If you’re not willing to address tough issues as they come up, you’ll never close a deal.

 And finally, you need to be tough-minded and resilient.
 Sales can be a grind, and there will be days when you get rejected more times than you can count.

 But if you have a thick skin and can keep going even on the toughest days, you’ll be successful in sales.

 Top salespeople don’t “cold” call prospects.
-They “warm” call those that have either seen or interacted with their marketing material.
-These have the highest probability to convert into paying customers.
+They “warm” call those who have either seen or interacted with their marketing material, such as email newsletters or interactive brochures.
+These have the highest probability of converting into paying customers.

 Don’t just focus on closing the deal.
 Instead, work on building a relationship and earning trust.

 And, contrary to the common reason people give for not wanting to work in sales anymore, you don’t have to be an extroverted, talkative person.
 Introverts can also do well in sales if they have basic communication skills.